uavaustin/docs.uavaustin.org/guides/installation/src/git/git.md

 Here's an example (switch to an appropriate directory):
 ```
+# initialize git repository
 $ git init

+# create file "a.txt"
 $ touch a.txt

+# add text to "a.txt"; stage and commit
 $ echo "commit 1" > a.txt
 $ git add . && git commit -m "first commit"

+# create and switch to new branch
 $ git checkout -b feature-branch

+# adding text onto the first line; stage and commit
-$ sed -i '1s/^/commit 2 on feature\n/' a.txt # putting text on the first line
+$ sed -i '1s/^/commit 2 on feature\n/' a.txt
 $ git add . && git commit -m "second commit in feature"

+# switch to master
 $ git checkout master

+# append text to "a.txt"; stage and commit changes
-$ echo "commit 2 on master" > a.txt
+$ echo "commit 2 on master" >> a.txt
 $ git add . && git commit -m "second commit in master"

+# merge the two branches
 $ git merge feature-branch
 ```